cloud-coder/docker-lab-2016/part-2/README.md

 > **Note:** The response does not have a new line at the end of it, so the prompt shows up right at the end of the response, which makes it harder to read.
 You can always redirect your responses to a file or more command if you like further clarity.

-3. Let's invoke a POST API call and add a Car
+3. Let's invoke a POST API call and add a Car using the curl utility
 ```bash
 curl -X POST "http://localhost:8080/api/Cars" -d '{ "model": "Focus", "make": "Ford", "year": 2016, "miles": 1000 }'
 ```